Tobi-D7/craftus/README.md

+My version of craftus redesigned adding some more commands and a basic survival mode Releases won't be happening for a while so you'll need devkitpro installed to compile this (and ofc, a hacked system that can load homebrew, citra also seems to work well)

 Craftus Redisigned is a modified version of Craftus Reloaded : https://github.com/RSDuck/craftus_reloaded.

 After launching it for the first time, you can change the controls in `sd:/craftus_redesigned/options.ini`.